 Free hand sections were cut for anatomical and histochemical studies.
-The sections were stained with safranin for usual staining and phloroglucinol and iodine solution for histochemical staining.
+The sections were stained with safranin and phloroglucinol and iodine solution for usual staining and histochemical staining respectively.
 Various identifying characters, such as type of trichomes and cell composition were recorded.
 Photographs were taken using canon digital camera connected to the Zeiss Axiostar plus microscope and measurements were taken using ocular and stage micrometers.
 Data were subjected to statistical analysis.

+Quantitative microscopy

-Quantitative microscopy Stomatal index
+Stomatal index

-The stomatal index is calculated with the equation
+The stomatal index is calculated with the equation S X 100

-S X 100 Stomatal index = ------
+Stomatal index = -----